GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 ### Help users start faster {: #autofocus }

-Add an `autofocus` attribute to the first input in your login form.
+Add an `autofocus` attribute to the first input in your sign-in form.
 That makes it clear where to start and, on desktop at least, means users don't have to select the input to start typing.